Leadership

 Greg Gunn

-Greg Gunn is a leader in using technology, innovation, and venture capital investing to promote progress in education.
-As founder of Lingo Ventures, he makes early-stage investments in education and workforce technologies.
-In 2000, Gunn co-founded Wireless Generation (now called Amplify), a leading educational software company serving millions of students annually with groundbreaking assessment and instruction products.
-He was named one of Fast Company magazine’s “100 Most Creative People in Business” in 2012.
+Greg Gunn is a leader in using technology, innovation, and venture capital investing to promote educational and economic opportunity.
+As co-founder of Lingo Ventures, he makes early-stage investments in education and workforce technologies.
+Greg co-founded Wireless Generation (now called Amplify Education), a leading educational software company serving millions of K-12 students with groundbreaking instructional products.
+He was named one of Fast Company magazine’s “100 Most Creative People in Business”.

-Gunn is the board chair of the Nellie Mae Education Foundation and a director of Education Leaders of Color, FHI 360, Bridgespan, and City Year.
-He holds a bachelor’s degree in physics from the University of Chicago, a Master of Science in management and a Master of Science in electrical engineering and computer science from the Massachusetts Institute of Technology, and was a Rhodes Scholar at Oxford University.
+Mr. Gunn serves on the boards of the Donors of Color Network, FHI 360, Bridgespan, Transcend Education, and Zearn.
+He holds a Master of Science in Management and a Master of Science in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology and was a Rhodes Scholar at Oxford University.

 Read More